witrac/iot-embeddedc/README.md

 Embedded C Client Library - Gateways
 =====================================

-*gatewayclient* is the gateway client for the IBM Watson Internet of Things Platform.
-You can use this client to connect to the platform, publish gateway events, publish device events on behalf of the devices, subscribe to both gateway and device commands.
+The *iotfclient* also be used as the gateway client for the IBM Watson Internet of Things Platform.
+We can use gateway client to connect to the platform, publish gateway events, publish device events on behalf of the devices, subscribe to both gateway and device commands.

 Initialize
 ----------